sysbiolux/IDARE-QuickStart/README.md

 # Example 1: overlaying multiple omics data onto the E. coli metabolic model

-You can get the model and sample data in the [*E.Coli* Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli)
+You can get the model and sample data in the [*E.coli* Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli)
 You can also get the model by right-clicking on this [Link](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/ecoli/ecoli_core_model.xml) and selecting "save as".

 Sample data: